-- Exceptions Request Form can be accessed and submitted online: https://homehealthcahps.org/ - Any time you plan to deviate from a standard protocol, you should submit an Exceptions Request before the deviation is implemented.
-Examples of exceptions are: - request to use Disproportionate Stratified Random Sampling (DSRS), or - request to display HHA logo on outgoing mail survey envelopes. - No exceptions will be granted for modes of survey administration other than those currently approved for the HHCAHPS Survey.
+- Exceptions Request Forms (ERF) can be accessed and submitted online: https://homehealthcahps.org/ - Any time you plan to deviate from a standard protocol, vendors must submit an ERF before implementing the deviation.
+Protocol deviations requiring an ERF include - requesting to use Disproportionate Stratified Random sampling (DSRS), - requesting to display HHA logo on outgoing mail survey envelopes, and - conducting HHCAHPS operations from a remote location. - CMS will not grant exceptions for modes of survey administration other than those currently approved for the HHCAHPS Survey.